OWASP/Top10/2017/en/0x10-app-security-risks.md

 ![App Security Risks](images/0x10-risk-1.png)

-Sometimes, these paths are trivial to find and exploit and sometimes they are extremely difficult.
+Sometimes these paths are trivial to find and exploit, and sometimes they are extremely difficult.
 Similarly, the harm that is caused may be of no consequence, or it may put you out of business.
 To determine the risk to your organization, you can evaluate the likelihood associated with each threat agent, attack vector, and security weakness and combine it with an estimate of the technical and business impact to your organization.
 Together, these factors determine your overall risk.

 ## What's My Risk